hunglin59638/makura/README.md

 ```

-Print the records of genomes with JSON format
+Print the records of genomes with JSON lines format, default is TAB
 ```
-makura summary --accession GCF_016700215.2
+makura summary --accession GCF_016700215.2 --as-json-lines
 ```

 Download genomes with selected taxids